This post may contain affiliate links. Read our disclosure page for full details.

 Contributed by Chris, Explore Now or Never

 Paris is for lovers!
+Could there be a more romantic destination than Paris, France?
 It’s a global hot spot for anyone who loves French cuisine, art, and culture.
 As you wander the banks of the Seine and sip a glass of wine in a cozy café, the City of Lights will weave its spell over the two of you in no time.

 Skip long lines at the Louvre for a more intimate experience sighing over Monet’s famous water lilies at the beloved Orangerie or tapestries at the Cluny Museum instead.
 Or gaze up at Rodin’s famous statue, The Thinker, in the lovely gardens of the Rodin Museum.